Fertility tests for men can help provide the full picture for hopeful parents

 - Morphology, or percentage of sperm that appear to have a normal shape

-- Possibility that infection is present in the reproductive system
+- Signs of infection in the reproductive system

 - Vital staining tests locate living sperm that may not be moving.